smaddlsoft/documentation/content/applications/inventory_and_mrp/purchase/products/uom.rst

    :align: center
    :alt: Create a new units of measure category in Odoo Purchase

 The next step is to create the two units of measures.
-To do so, go to :menuselection:`Configuration --> Units of Measure`.
+To do so, click into the Unit of Measure category.
+Under the :guilabel:`Units of Measure` tab, click :guilabel:`Add a line`.

-First, create the unit of measure used as the reference point for converting to other units of measure inside the category by clicking on *Create*.
+First, create the unit of measure used as the reference point for converting to other units of measure inside the category.
 Name the unit and select the units of measure category you just created.
 For the *Type*, select *Reference Unit of Measure for this category type*.
 Enter the *Rounding Precision* you would like to use.
 The quantity computed by Odoo is always a multiple of this value.